 [00:00:00] Sondra: So a joyful state of mind is not just this, I'm joyful about everything because I practice gratitude.
-It's more about deeply connecting yourself to some internal source through or breathing your mind so that you can cultivate joy in every situation.
+It's really more about deeply connecting yourself to some internal source through or breathing that your mind that you can cultivate joy in every situation.

 [00:00:19] It is an innate state of humans.

-[00:00:22] Aneta: We often hear people wishing us a long, happy, and healthy life, but what if the length isn't what matters most?
-What if, instead, it's the breadth depth and purpose of each day that matters most?
+[00:00:22] Aneta: We often hear people wishing us a long, happy and healthy life, but what if the length isn't what matters most?
+What if instead, it's the breath depth and purpose of each day that matters most?
 Welcome to the Live the Width of Your Life podcast.
-My name is Aneta Ardelian Kuzma, and join me weekly as I interview guests who made changes in their own lives to live more fully with intention, gratitude, and joy.
+My name is Aneta Ardelian Kuzma and join me weekly as I interview guests who made changes in their own lives to live more fully with intention, gratitude, and joy.
 Be prepared to be inspired by their stories of how they shifted their mindset, took courageous action, and designed the life that they always wanted to live.

-[00:00:56] Welcome back to the Live The With of Your Life podcast, I'm so excited for my guests this week.
-Her name is Sondra Harper, and she's an author, artist, and Yogi.
-She's the author of "The Four Attitudes: The Alchemy of an open heart and a calm mind."
-She's also created an innovative deck of contemplation cards, beautifully designed to help individuals connect with the four attitudes, and her passion for empowering women shines through in her teachings of Vishoka, a method fostering a state of sorrowless joy, and her skillful use of meditation, metaphors, and attitude helps to unveil hidden depths of potential that are truly transformative.
+[00:00:56] Welcome back to Live The With of Your Life podcast, I'm so excited for my guests this week.
+Her name is Sondra Harper and she's an author, artist, and Yogi.
+She's the author of "The Four Attitudes: The alchemy of an open heart and a calm mind".
+She's also created an innovative deck of contemplation cards, beautifully designed to help individuals connect with the four attitudes and her passion for empowering women shines through in her teachings of Vishoka a method fostering a state of sorrowless joy, and her skillful use of meditation, metaphors and attitude helps to unveil hidden depths of potential that are truly transformative.

-[00:01:36] Sondra and I had such a great conversation, talking a little bit about the concept of expanding our life's canvas and what inspired her to explore this idea.
+[00:01:36] Sondra and I had such a great conversation talking a little bit about the concept of expanding our life's canvas and what inspired her to explore this idea.
 She also shares the four attitudes that we need for a fuller, more joyful existence and how they can contribute to personal growth and happiness.
-We talked a lot about her book, and she also mentioned befriending your mind as a key concept part of the book.
-It was a great conversation, and her energy was just beautiful.
-I loved our conversation, and I hope you do as well.
+We talked a lot about her book and she also mentions befriending your mind as a key concept as part of the books.
+It was really great conversation and her energy is just beautiful.
+I really loved our conversation and I hope you do as well.
 Take a listen.

 [00:02:16] Sondra: Hello.
 Thank you so much for having me on your podcast.

 [00:02:19] Aneta: Of course.
 So excited.
-As I was reading your bio, you were an author, an artist, and a Yogi.
-So I love that we have a couple of those things in common, and you wrote a book called The Four Attitudes, The Alchemy of an Open Heart and a calm mind.
-And so, is that a new book for you?
+As I was reading your bio, you're an author and an artist and a Yogi.
+So I love that we have a couple of those things in common and you wrote a book called the Four Attitudes, the alchemy of an open heart and a calm mind.
+And so is that a new book for you?
 Did you just release it recently?

 [00:02:41] Sondra: Yes, I did.
 I just released it.

 [00:02:48] Sondra: I started writing it last year.
 Let's see, in March of last year.
-And then it came out, I believe, in February.
+And then it came out, I believe February.

 [00:02:56] Aneta: Okay.
 Did you always want to write books?